 The MAIN (BLACK) HOLDING TANK enables you to use the toilet for several days away from disposal facilities.
-The wastewater from the sink, shower, bath and lavatory drains in the AUXILIARY (GRAY) HOLDING TANK.
+The wastewater from the sink, shower, bath and lavatory drains in the AUXILIARY (GRAY) HOLDING TANK except for the 28' models which has the lavatory sink hooked to the black tank.
 Each tank has its own dump valve, however, both tanks drain through a common outlet.
 Therefore, you need to make only one connection when hooking up in a trailer park with sewer facilities.